Correlating Cross-Iteration Noise for DP-SGD using Model Curvature

 \subsection{Experiments Setups}

-\paragraph{Datasets} We use a variety of datasets, including SVHN~\citep{svhn}, CIFAR-10~\citep{cifar10} as two canonical vision tasks.
+\paragraph{Datasets} \textbf{Vision tasks:} We use a variety of datasets, including SVHN~\citep{svhn}, CIFAR-10~\citep{cifar10} as two canonical vision tasks.
 We also evaluate our methods on one medical image dataset, ChestX-ray14~\citep{chestxray}, as closer to privacy-sensitive applications.
 When using ChestX-ray14, we perform a multi-label classification, where each image may be annotated with up to 14 thoracic disease categories (e.g., pneumonia, effusion, cardiomegaly, mass).
 Due to its class imbalance, we compute Area Under the ROC Curve (AUC) for each class and use the average of them (mean AUC) as the accuracy metric.
-Unless otherwise stated, we use 6,000 TinyImageNet~\citep{tinyimagenet} data samples as the public dataset to pretrain the models (Figures~\ref{fig:vgg}, \ref{fig:evals-pub}, \ref{fig:eigen_no_change}, and \ref{fig:fit}, and the main results).
+Unless otherwise stated, we use 6,000 TinyImageNet~\citep{tinyimagenet} data samples as the public dataset to pretrain the models (\Cref{fig:vgg,fig:evals-pub,fig:fit}, and the main results).
 We also use those data samples to estimate Hessian/eigenvalues of Hessian for our~\Cref{p:primary} unless specified otherwise. \Cref{fig:fit} used CIFAR-10 validation set for the Hessian estimation. \textbf{Language tasks:} We use MNLI~\citep{glue} as the dataset for language tasks, which is a large-scale benchmark dataset for natural language inference.
 Each example contains a premise sentence and a hypothesis sentence, labeled as entailment, contradiction, or neutral, i.e., a 3-class classification task.
 To improve fine-tuning efficiency, we split 10\% of its full data samples for training, and we superisely found that its noise-free accuracy is close to fine-tuning on 100\% data samples as reported in~\citet{dpft-llm}.
 For the public dataset, we use WikiText~\citep{wikitext}, which is a collection of large-scale language-modeling datasets built from high-quality Wikipedia articles, designed to reflect natural, long-range text rather than heavily preprocessed sentences.